oracle/fastr/documentation/tutorials/interop/javaInteroperability.md

 > intVec <- as.vector(intArray)
 ```

-Arrays where the component type is a Java primitive, a primitive wrapper or String are converted into a R vector of an according R data type, otherwise a list containing the array elements is created.
+Arrays where the component type is a Java primitive, a primitive wrapper or String are converted into a R vector, otherwise a list containing the array elements is created.

 See also
 ```